hNilsen90s/fraktvalg-wordpress/readme.txt

 Fantastic!
 The Fraktvalg plugin is open source, and you can browse the code or give feedback and suggestions via the [GitHub repository](https://github.com/Fraktvalg/fraktvalg-wordpress)

 == Changelog ==

+= 1.3.2 (2025-09-03) =
+* Enhancement: Improve the print experience by adding a local proxy for PDFs to prevent incorrect CORS warnings, and close image label print screens fully when completed.

 = 1.3.1 (2025-09-01) =
 * Bugfix: Fix an error where the number of shipping methods could not be limited by setting the "max number of shipping methods to show".